kaeraali-flutterint/ioffice/README.md

 You might have the same room names in multiple offices.
 If this is the case then you can set the building that you work in.

-1. Run `go run . buildings` or `./ioffice buildings` to get a list of building IDs and names
+1. Run `ioffice buildings` to get a list of building IDs and names
 2. Set `buildingID` in the yaml file to the ID of the building you work in

 All reservations will now use only this building